-Our Juvenile Court Counselors (JCCs) work with youth age 12 to 18 who have committed misdemeanor or felony crimes.
-JCCs conduct intake interviews, collect background information and initiate the legal process, as well as supervise youth on probation and in diversion programs.
+Our Juvenile Court Counselors (JCCs) work with youths aged 12 to 18 who have committed misdemeanor or felony crimes.
+JCCs conduct intake interviews, collect background information, and initiate the legal process as well as supervise youth on probation and in diversion programs.

 JCCs use risk-screening tools in an effort to identify those with significant risk to re-offend, then provide intensive case management and individualized plans to address the unique needs of each youth and family, using evidence-based practices.
 Multi-agency teams are often created to provide the array of services needed for appropriate interventions.

 Columbia County is committed to preventing additional harm to victims of crime.
 Under Oregon law, you have certain rights as the victim in a criminal case and it is important that you know these rights.